click here for teachings on the daily Gospel readings

 The First Reading Exodus 16:2-4, 12-15 ~ God Gives Bread from Heaven

-2 The whole Israelite community grumbled against Moses and Aaron.
-3 The Israelites said to them, "Would that we had died at the LORD's hand in the land of Egypt, as we sat by our fleshpots and ate our fill of bread!
-But you had to lead us into this desert to make the whole community die of famine!"
-4 Then the LORD said to Moses, "I will now rain down bread from Heaven for you.
+2 Here in the wilderness the whole Israelite community grumbled against Moses and Aaron.
+3 The Israelites said to them, "If only we had died at the LORD's hand in the land of Egypt, as we sat by our kettles of meat and ate our fill of bread!
+But you have led us into this wilderness to make this whole assembly die of famine!"
+4 Then the LORD said to Moses, "I am going to rain down bread from heaven for you.
 Each day the people are to go out and gather their daily portion; thus, will I test them to see whether they follow my instructions or not." [...]
 12 "I have heard the grumbling of the Israelites.
-Tell them: In the evening twilight, you shall eat flesh, and in the morning, you shall have your fill of bread, so that you may know that I, the LORD, am your God."
-13 In the evening quail came up and covered the camp.
-In the morning, a dew lay all about the camp, 14 and when the dew evaporated, there on the surface of the desert were fine flakes like hoarfrost on the ground.
-15 On seeing it, the Israelites asked one another, "What is this?" for they did not know what it was.
-But Moses told them, "This is the bread which the LORD has given you to eat."
+Tell them: In the evening twilight, you shall eat meat, and in the morning you shall have your fill of bread, and then you will know that I, the LORD, am your God."
+13 In the evening, quail came up and covered the camp.
+In the morning, there was a layer of dew all about the camp, 14 and when the layer of dew evaporated, fine flakes were on the surface of the wilderness, fine flakes like hoarfrost on the ground.
+15 On seeing it, the Israelites asked one another, "What is this [man hu]?" for they did not know what it was.
+But Moses told them, "It is the bread which the LORD has given you to eat."

-4 Then the LORD said to Moses, "I will now rain down bread from Heaven for you.
+4 Then the LORD said to Moses, "I am going to rain down bread from heaven for you.
 Each day the people are to go out and gather their daily portion; thus, will I test them to see whether they follow my instructions or not."

 There are two ways in which God tested the people on the wilderness journey to Mt.
 Sinai (Ex 6:4-5):

-1. He tested them by allowing them to go without food and water to teach them to trust Him and demonstrate that they could depend upon Him for their survival.
+1. He tested them by allowing them to go without food and water to teach them to trust Him and to demonstrate that they could depend on Him for their survival.

-In his last discourses to the new generation covenant people in the Book of Deuteronomy, Moses recalled their testing in the wilderness.
-He reminded the new generation of Israelites who had grown up during the forty years of that experience.
+In his last discourses to the new generation of the covenant people in the Book of Deuteronomy, Moses recalled their testing in the wilderness, reminding the Israelites who had grown up during the forty years of that experience.
 He urged them to remember and Learn from this that Yahweh your God was training you as a man trains his child, and keep the commandments of Yahweh your God, and so follow his ways and fear him (Dt 8:6 NJB).

 12 "I have heard the Israelites' complaints.
 Speak to them as follows: At twilight [bein ha-'arbayim = "between the twilights," plural ending] you will eat meat, and in the morning you will have bread to your heart's content, and then you will know that I am Yahweh your God" (NJB). [...] = literal translation (Interlinear Bible: Hebrew-English, Vol. I, page 184).

-Between "the twilights" of a day is noon; it is the middle of the day occurring between the twilights of dawn and dust.
-God assured the people that at noon (between the twilights), they would eat meat, and in the morning, they could have as much bread to eat as they wanted.
-Noon was the usual time to take the main meal, and in a desert journey, one didn't travel at the hottest time of the day.
+Between "the twilights" of a day is noon, the middle of the day between the twilights of dawn and dust.
+God assured the people that at noon (between the twilights), they would eat meat, and in the morning, they could eat as much bread as they wanted.
+Noon was the usual time to have the main meal, and on a desert journey, one didn't travel at the hottest time of the day.
 The purpose of these miracles was for the people to know that Yahweh is their God and not just the God of their forefathers (Ex 3:13).
 The manna blessing continued for the next forty years, but Scripture only mentions the gift of the quail twice (in the first manna feeding in Ex 16:13 and Num 11:31-32).

 13 In the evening, quail came up and covered the camp.
-In the morning, a dew lay all about the camp, 14 and when the dew evaporated, there on the surface of the desert were fine flakes like hoarfrost on the ground.
+In the morning, there was a layer of dew all about the camp, 14 and when the layer of dew evaporated, fine flakes were on the surface of the wilderness, fine flakes like hoarfrost on the ground.

 "Evening" began after the sun reached its zenith at noon and began to descend into the night.
 Sundown signaled the end of one day and the beginning of the next day.
 That day, at the noon meal, they ate quail, and the following morning, they ate "bread from Heaven."